lukmanul96/DockerGrpProject/README.md

-# Tutorial How To Deploy a complete NGINX, PHP, MONGODB/MYSQL and PHPMYADMIN service on your choice of OS platform.
+# Tutorial How To Deploy a Complete NGINX, PHP, MONGODB/MYSQL and PHPMYADMIN service on your choice of OS platform.

 ## Introduction - What is Docker ?